-|Low posterior hairline||7.5%|
+|Low posterior hairline||

-|Abnormality of the outer ear||-|
+|Abnormality of the outer ear||

-|Preauricular skin tag||-|
+|Preauricular skin tag||0000384|

-Nonprofit support and advocacy groups bring together patients, families, medical professionals, and researchers.
-These groups often raise awareness, provide support, and develop patient-centered information.
-Many are the driving force behind research for better treatments and possible cures.
-They can direct people to research, resources, and services.
-Many groups also have experts who serve as medical advisors.
-Visit their website or contact them to learn about the services they offer.
+Support and advocacy groups can help you connect with other patients and families, and they can provide valuable services.
+Many develop patient-centered information and are the driving force behind research for better treatments and possible cures.
+They can direct you to research, resources, and services.
+Many organizations also have experts who serve as medical advisors or provide lists of doctors/clinics.
+Visit the group’s website or contact them to learn about the services they offer.
 Inclusion on this list is not an endorsement by GARD.

 Living with a genetic or rare disease can impact the daily lives of patients and families.
 These resources can help families navigate various aspects of living with a rare disease.